Karlend/midnight-docs/docs/GTA 5/Lua/events.md

 * `OnVehicleLeave(veh)`

 ## `OnSessionJoin`

-### Description

-Called when the local player has joined session.
+`Called when the local player has joined session.`

 ### Methods:

 * `OnSessionJoin()`

 ## `OnSessionLeft`

-### Description

-Called when the local player has left session.
+`Called when the local player has left session.`

 ### Methods:

 * `OnSessionLeft()`

 ## `OnSpawn`

-### Description

-Called when the local player has spawned.
+`Called when the local player has spawned.`

 | Argument  | Type | Description                                          |
 | --------- | ---- | ---------------------------------------------------- |